sinceohsix/lcdl-repo/README.md

 ### How to use LC-DL:
 **Step 1:** Download the latest version of the shortcut from [here].
 This link will always have the latest version.
 **Step 2.** Once downloaded, open the file in the shortcuts app.
 It will prompt you to add the shortcut.
 **Step 3.** Use a code to either download an app or add a repository.
+You can add this one using the button below.

 [Add to LC-DL](https://tinyurl.com/yuzn6nbp)